Connect with us

 • Compression bags – put your clothes in them and they squeeze out all the trapped air, saving you space.

-• Diary – great for memories and taking up time on long bus rides.
+• Diary or journal – great for memories and taking up time on long bus rides.

 • USB extension cable – so your phone can reach your bed.